 Kristie Snape: Owner and Program Developer

-Kristie Snape is a special education teacher with 8 years of professional experience in the public school system.
-She worked in Gwinnett County from 2005-2011 and Forsyth County Schools from 2011-2013.
+Kristie Snape is a special education teacher with 8 years experience in the public school system in Gwinnett County from 2005-2011 and Forsyth County from 2011-2013.
+Kristie currently works for Forsyth County Schools.
 She received her Bachelor’s Degree in Interrelated Special Education from Georgia Southern University in 2005 and her Master’s Degree in Special Education from Walden University in 2011.
 She has taught kids with many different disabilities ranging from mild to severe including Autism, Asperger’s, Learning Disabilities, ADHD, Emotional/Behavior Disorders, Intellectual Disabilities, Cerebral Palsy, Rhett’s Syndrome, and Significant Developmental Delays.
-Kristie started what is now Neverland Aquatics the summer of 2013 and has been growing the program ever since.
-She is a Red Cross Water Safety Instructor and CPR, First Aid, and Aqua Kriya Yoga Certified.
+Kristie started Neverland Aquatics the summer of 2013 and has been growing the program ever since.
+She is a Red Cross Water Safety Instructor and is CPR, First Aid, and Aqua Kriya Yoga Certified.

 “After enrolling my 2 year old son, Eli, in an infant swim program, I was immediately impressed with what he was able to do in the water within such a short period of time.
 Prior to enrolling him into the program, we were using flotation to keep our little daredevil safe while he was jumping off the edge of our neighborhood pool.
 Little did we know at the time, he was not safe at all.
 When he was not wearing his flotation he still believed he could jump in the pool unassisted, which led to a number of close calls for us.
 Eli is still a daredevil, but he now has a healthy respect for water, the proper skills and confidence to play and swim safely.”